Jesus Saved an Ex-Con: Political Activism and Redemption after Incarceration (2018)

-My forthcoming book, Jesus Saved an Ex-Con (NYU Press), draws from fieldwork to examine how civil religion facilitates empowering social integration among the formerly incarcerated.
+Jesus Saved an Ex-Con draws from eighteen months of fieldwork in Los Angeles and in Chicago to examine how civic religion facilitates empowering social integration among the formerly incarcerated.

 Faith-based groups engaged in "prophetic redemption"—drawing from religious displays to expand democratic inclusion and foster social integration.
 In Chicago, the Community Renewal Society drew from the historically Black Protestant church's insurgent traditions of civic activism to incubate the FORCE project.
 In Los Angeles, LA Voice and Homeboy Industries drew from Catholic-Jesuit pastoral traditions to incubate the Homeboys Local Organizing Committee.